-Remedyforce 20.20.01 is Released!
-You can download it from appexchange and upgrade yourself, or you can wait for BMC to push it.
+Remedyforce 20.20.01 has been Released!
+You can download it from Appexchange and upgrade yourself or wait for BMC to push it.

-While as usual, there were many enhancements, there were a couple that I thought our customers would really appreciate.
+While there were many enhancements, as usual, there were a couple that I thought our customers would appreciate.

 CMDB class security using permission sets